Street care and cleaning Fixed penalty notices

 What happens if I refuse to pay?

-We will refer the matter to the courts for prosecution.
+If the penalty isn't paid, the matter will be referred to the courts for prosecution.

 How do I pay?